 Often, business owners get caught up in the branding process and forget to track the process.
 This is one huge branding mistake to avoid.

 There are various tools and methods you can use to track your branding efforts.
 For instance, how do you discover how your telephone callers came to know about your brand?
 The employee operating the telephone should cheerfully ask the caller how he/she got to know about your brand (assuming the person is a new client).
-Keep track of these responses because it will tell you a lot about your branding campaign.
+Keep track of these responses because they will tell you a lot about your branding campaign.

 In as much as we advocate for consistency, you also need to infuse diversity and personality into your branding process.
 You do not want to bore your audience with the same marketing pattern for years on end or tell the same story over and over again.